jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm one of them.
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Digital tools let me research, write, and host my own work.
 Better yet, I can find and work with world-class writers and illustrators to make that work even better.
 A few decades ago, I'd be in a library scribbling notes on cue cards and dreaming up ways to get a professor, publisher, or newscaster to look my way.
 Now I can share what I've learned with a website so anyone can access it from anywhere in the world.
 It may not seem like it, but you, the reader, and I, the writer, are on Main Street right now, collaborating about where to take the "player god."
 All for virtually free.
 And that's all because the open-source heroes put new tools into both our hands.

-## Mass Production Replaced by Mass Collaboration Makes Us Happy
+## Mass Production Replaced by mass-collaboration Makes Us Happy

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and blue bins.
 It was straightforward.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.